 Calling for nature’s restoration with the Environment Bill

-We need a legally binding target to reverse the declines and avert the catastrophic impacts of widespread nature loss.
+A new law that could help to reverse the declines and avert the catastrophic impacts of widespread nature loss.

 Credit: Robert Read / WTML

 Our natural world is being depleted at an alarming rate.
 The Environment Bill is a vital opportunity to help save it.
 It’s the most significant piece of environmental legislation for years.

 What's the problem?

 Loud and clear warning signs are sounding throughout nature.
 Declines in woodland wildlife and nature are following a trend seen across the whole of the natural world.